1. Create a new Django application#

-In this tutorial you will create and deploy a new project using Django, the most popular Python web application framework.
-The project will be set up in Docker and integrated with various cloud services such as database and media storage.
+In this tutorial you will create and deploy a new application using Django, the most popular Python web application framework.
+The application will be set up in Docker and integrated with various cloud services such as database and media storage.

 The principles covered by the tutorial will apply to any other development stack.

 1.1.
-Set up a project in the Cloud¶
+Set up a Divio application in the Cloud#

 If you have not already done so, you will need to set up the local development environment.